 - Potent sedative

-Generally mild, there are negative side effects from CBN, particularly large doses.
+Generally mild, there are some negative side effects from CBN, particularly when taken in large doses.
 This is especially important for inexperienced consumers of cannabis.
 Reduce the chances of side effects by starting with a low dose and slowly increasing it over time.
-Due to reduced activity inside your body, CBN may produce fewer red-eyes and cotton-mouth that produced by THC.
+Due to reduced activity inside your body, cannabinol may produce fewer red-eyes and cottonmouth than produced by THC.
 From what we know so far, the side effects of CBN include:

 - Appetite loss